Museum News

 The day that the decorations would finally be taken down, in the medieval world, would have been Candlemas: the Second of February.
 This is a celebration that holds a rich tapestry of meanings, traditions, and historical significance.
 Known formally as the Feast of the Presentation of Christ in the Temple and the Purification of the Blessed Virgin, it marks an important milestone in the Christian calendar and offers a fascinating glimpse into the customs of medieval life.

-Biblical Origins and Religious Significance
+The Origins and Significance of Candlemas

 If Candlemas be fair and bright,